 McAloo Tikki burger was so successful, it became the face of McDonald’s menu innovation in the country.
 The combination of a potato and peas patty with special Indian spices coated with breadcrumbs, served with sweet tomato mayo, fresh onions, and tomatoes in a regular bun is still a hit, not just among Indians, but even foreigners who have tried it during their visit to India.

-It is also to be noted that the McAloo Tikki burger has been re-engineered over the years in a subtle fashion so that the taste remains the same.
-For example, the sodium content has been brought down by 10 per cent.
+It is also to be noted that the McAloo burger has been re-engineered over the years in a subtle fashion so that the taste remains the same.
+For example, the sodium content has been brought down by 10 percent.
 Artificial preservatives and colours are out of pictures as well.
 This is not all.
-McAloo Tikki burger also has added dietary fibre which makes sure the patty absorbs less oil while frying.
-The extra fibre also makes for a healthy digestive system.
+McAloo burger also has added dietary fibre which makes sure the patty absorbs less oil while frying.
+The extra fibre also helps in maintaining a healthy digestive system.

 So next time you visit McDonald’s, make sure you have a wholesome meal.
 And in case you have always wondered how a McAloo burger is prepared, don’t hesitate to ask the Restaurant Manager for a kitchen tour and he or she will oblige.